SonjaKK/StudentManager.Docs/docs/Qualifications/changingcredits.md

 -	Click on Qualifications
 -	Select the relevant qualification and click View
 -	Select Curriculum
+-   Expand the curriculum
 -	Select the relevant module (year & semester)
--	Click Actions to edit
+-	Click edit
 -	Change credits